mdozmorov/MDmisc/README.md

 ![](inst/pca_func.png)

+- `round_df` - Round all columns with numerical values in a data frame

+- `unembed.R` - Splits rows based on values embedded in a column based on a separator.
+E.g. one row with "ABC11 /// BCD22" variable in a column in will be split into two separate entries (" /// " separator), creating two ABC11 and BCD22 rows with other values equal to the original row

+### Depreciated

 - `ipak` - Unified installer for CRAN, Bioconductor, and GitHub packages.
 Depreciated, use `BiocManager::install(c("tidyverse", "blogdown", "xaringan", "xaringanthemer"))` to install packages from Bioconductor, CRAN, and GitHub.

 - `save_res` - A function to save a data frame or a matrix into an Excel file.
 Legacy function for compatibility with old code.
 Depreciated, use `writexl::write_xlsx()`

-- `unembed.R` - Splits rows based on values embedded in a column based on a separator.
-E.g. one row with "ABC11 /// BCD22" variable in a column in will be split into two separate entries (" /// " separator), creating two ABC11 and BCD22 rows with other values equal to the original row

 ## Notes